-- Remind professors of accommodations needed for testing at least one class period in advance.
+- Remind professors of accommodations needed for testing at least three week-days in advance.

-- Make arrangements with the ASC for accommodations in a timely manner and keep all appointments.
+- Make arrangements with the Academic Support Center or regional center for accommodations in a timely manner and keep all appointments.

-- Inform the ASC of changes in condition or new recommendations from qualified specialists.
+- Inform the SSD of changes in condition or new recommendations from qualified specialists.

-- Inform the ASC of difficulties obtaining services or ineffective accommodations at FPU facilities.
+- Inform the SSD of difficulties obtaining services or ineffective accommodations at FPU facilities.

 - Keep in regular contact with mentor/advisor for accountability to the highest academic standards.

 - Use accommodations of extended due dates and leniency with attendance only when absolutely necessary and with appropriate communication with professors.

 - Do make-up work for class sessions missed due to disability issues if assigned.

 - Complete Audio-Recording Class Agreement with instructor for each class prior to recording class sessions.

 - Inform SSD if accommodations will be required each semester.